 That’s it!
 You will have now enabled the shadow on Mouse Pointer of your Windows 8 desktop or tablet.

 The same procedure to enable or disable Mouse Pointer Shadow, of course, applies to Windows 10 and Windows 7 too!

-So why did Microsoft remove the mouse pointer shadow in Windows 8?
+So why did Microsoft remove the mouse pointer shadow?

 While there is no official documentation, Microsoft probably did so probably because, in remote sessions, the responsiveness of the mouse pointer to the user is said to be much higher, without the shadow.
 I cannot think of any other reason why Microsoft decided to disable just this feature in Windows 8.
 Saving that bit of resource, could not be a reason, in my opinion.